Premiership of Imran Khan: Economy

-During Khan's last year in office from 2021 to 2022, Pakistan's economic growth rate accelerated at 5.97%, higher than the official target of 4.8% and the estimates of the State Bank of Pakistan, International Monetary Fund, World Bank and the Asian Development Bank.
-The growth rate was the highest in four years and resulted in Pakistan's GDP size growing to $383 billion and per capita income to rise to $1,798.
-The growth rate was fueled by imports and consumption.
+In fiscal year 2021–22, Pakistan's economic growth rate accelerated to 5.97%, higher than the official target of 4.8% and the estimates of the State Bank of Pakistan, International Monetary Fund, World Bank and the Asian Development Bank.
+The growth rate was the highest in four years and increased Pakistan’s GDP size to $383 billion while per capita income rose to $1,798.
+The growth was fueled by imports and consumption.
+In January 2022, Deutsche Welle reported that Pakistan faced significant economic challenges during Khan's government, including tax increases, higher energy prices, rising inflation, and the rupee trading at record lows against the dollar.

-According to the Labour Force Survey released shortly before his government was ousted in 2022, it created 5.5 million jobs in its first three years in office—an average of 1.84 million annually—surpassing the 5.7 million jobs generated during the entire five-year tenure of the previous PML-N government (2013–18).

-A few weeks after Khan's government was overthrown, the new administration disclosed documents revealing that his government had recovered Rs426 billion over the past three years through the Assets Recovery Unit (ARU).
-This unit, established by Khan, aimed to repatriate stolen funds from abroad to Pakistan.
-According to the Cabinet Division's yearbook, this marked a significant increase compared to the Rs295.6 billion recovered during the 17-year period from 2000 to 2017.
-However, the ARU did not directly recover assets; rather, it assisted law enforcement agencies in the recovery process.
-Additionally, the ARU and its head, Shahzad Akbar, faced criticism from the opposition during the PTI's tenure, with demands for an audit of the organisation.
+A few weeks after Khan's government was overthrown, documents prepared by the Cabinet Division showed that his government had helped recover Rs426 billion over the previous three years through the Assets Recovery Unit (ARU).
+The unit, established by Khan to repatriate funds from abroad, assisted law enforcement agencies in the recovery process rather than directly recovering assets.
+According to the Cabinet Division's yearbook, recoveries increased from Rs295.6 billion during the 17-year period from 2000 to 2017.
+During the PTI's tenure, the ARU and its head, Shahzad Akbar, were criticised by the opposition, which also demanded an audit of the organisation.

 After Imran Khan's vote of no-confidence, economist Atif Mian said that Imran Khan "inherited a bad economy but left it in even worse shape."
 Further saying "[t]here's been zero increase in average income, and Pakistan never got out of the balance of payment (bop) crisis."
 He criticised the PTI government for "silly schemes" and "the usual short cuts" including "subsidising an elite-favouring rentier economy and going on foreign begging trips".